Raymond

 innovations in a new stadium.
 Construction began adjacent to Houlihan

-naming rights for 13 years, thus the stadium was named Raymond James
+naming rights for 13 years.
+The stadium was named Raymond James

 Stadium.